MayurNarwade/Streakster/README.md

-# 📝 Smart Task Manager
+# 📝 Smart Task Manager & Habit Tracker

 A modern, feature-rich task management application built with **React** and **Mantine UI**.
 This project was developed by incrementally enhancing a basic todo app into a